andyrozman/AndroidAPS/tandem/Tandem_Notes.md

 Project is not ready to be tested yet, but for some prelimiminary testing here are simple instructions.

+Prepare X2 Library
-1. Download jwoglom's pumpX2 repository
+1. Download jwoglom's pumpX2 repository (go into dev branch) - https://github.com/jwoglom/pumpX2
 2. Build sources:  ./gradlew build
 3. Deploy artifacts to local repository: ./gradlew publishToMavenLocal

+Prepare Test Phone (if you don't have one)
+1. Get a Phone (Android needs to be higher than 9, recommended that version is also lower than 12)
+2. If you have done Objectives before import those settings, if you have Live AAPS you can use that.
+Change Nightscout URL first (we don't want test setup to send data to NS), then do export, and change URL back
+3. Import old setting

+Prepare APS
-4. Download this repository and build AAPS
+1. Download this repository (put it into separate folder than your running/live version) in this branch and build AAPS (name it something like AndroidAPS_Tandem) - https://github.com/andyrozman/AndroidAPS.git  (you neet to checkout andy_tandem branch)
-5. Deploy to your Phone, recommended to use Android 11
+2. Deploy to your Phone, recommended to use Android < 12
-6. Follow instructions from developer on what to test.
+3. Follow instructions from developer on what to test.
 (You need at least Bolus-IQ enabled version, It needs to have Tandem Pump API at version 2.2)
+4. Easiest way to deploy, is to connect your phone to your computer and run it from Android Studio, you will be able to see what is happening if you look into Logcat tab (logs)

 ## History reading